 Khatu Shyam Ji

 Khatu Shyam is known as the Kaliyugi avatar of Lord Shri Krishna.
 There is a legend behind this being said.
-His grand temple is located in the Sikar district of Rajasthan where a large number of devotees visit every year.
+His grand temple is located in the Sikar district of Rajasthan which a large number of devotees visit every year.
 People believe that Baba Shyam fulfills all wishes and can also make Ranka a king.
 Khatu Shyam Ji sits in the temple of Khatu Shyam Ji located in Sikar, Rajasthan.
 Khatu Shyam Ji got a boon from Lord Shri Krishna that he would be worshiped by his name Shyam in Kali Yuga.
 Today, devotees have such reverence for Khatu Shyam Ji that they walk from far and wide to Khatu city.
 Lord Khatu Naresh also places special kindness on his devotees.
 All the sorrows of the devotee are removed with the mere sight of Khatu Shyam Ji / Khatu Shyam Ji with a sincere heart.

 Jeenmata is a village in the Sikar district of Rajasthan, India.
 It is located at a distance of 29 km from Sikar town in the south.
 There is an ancient Temple dedicated to Shree Jeen Mataji(Goddess of Power).
 Millions of devotees assemble here for a colorful festival held twice a year in the month of Chaitra and Ashvin during the Navratri.
 There are a number of Dharamshala to accommodate a large number of visitors.

-Jeenmata temple is situated near the hill 10 km from village Rewasa.
+Jeenmata temple is situated near the hill 10 km from the village of Rewasa.
 The temple of Jeen Mataji is around 108 km from Jaipur.
 It is surrounded by a thick forest.
 Its full name was Jayanti Mata.
 The temple was constructed around 1200 years ago.
 The temple of Jeen Mataji was a place of pilgrimage from early times and was repaired and rebuilt several times.

 Sri Shakambhari Mata Temple is situated in Sakurai Dham, which is near Udaipurwati in Rajasthan.
 The idols here are Brahmani and Rudrani.
 Both the idols are lion-riding goddesses in the posture of killing Mahishasura.
 They both are eight-armed.
 Their faces are Vermillion pasted.
 The only difference between the two is the stone.
-That of Brahmani is made of marble while that of Rudrani is made of locally available mudstone.
+Brahmani is made of marble while Rudrani is made of locally available mudstone.

 Rani Sati Temple (राणी सती दादी मंदिर) is a temple located in Jhunjhunu, Jhunjhunu district, in the state of Rajasthan, India.
 It is the largest temple in India devoted to Rani Sati, a Rajasthani lady who lived sometime between the 13th and the 17th century and committed Sati (self-immolation) after her husband’s death.
 Various temples in Rajasthan and elsewhere are devoted to her worship and to commemorate her act.
 Rani Sati is also called Narayani Devi and is referred to as Dadiji (grandmother).